 There are provisions under the PDP Act that enable minors or people who are unable to complain because of a physical or mental disability to have someone complain on their behalf (ss 59, 60).

 The VI Commissioner must try to conciliate complaints wherever possible.
 Where appropriate, complaints can be referred to the Victorian Ombudsman, the Victorian Health Complaints Commissioner, the Australian Privacy Commissioner, the Disability Services Commissioner, the Commissioner for Children and Young People, or the Mental Health Complaints Commissioner.

 In conducting investigations, the VI Commissioner has enforceable powers to obtain information and documents and take evidence on oath.
-These powers were enhanced by the FOI Amendment Act 2017; these powers apply to all the VI Commissioner’s investigations.
+The FoI Amendment Act 2017 enhanced these powers and they apply to all the VI Commissioner’s investigations.

 The VI Commissioner has the power to decline to investigate complaints in certain circumstances (s 62), including where:

 • the organisation complained about is adequately dealing with, or has adequately dealt with, the complaint;

 • the complainant has not complained to the organisation before making a complaint to the VI Commissioner;

 • the VI Commissioner believes the complaint is frivolous, vexatious or lacking in substance;